YehielSiri/DirectedWeightedGraph-PythonTranslated/README.md

-__iter__() - return an iterator to the neighbors __repr__() - return a string representation of the node by __str__() (an auxiliary function ) __str__() - return node as string
+__iter__() - return an iterator to the neighbors __repr__() - return a string representation of the node by __str__() (an auxiliary function ) __str__() - return node as string get_id() - return this node's key get_weight(neighbor) - return the weight on the edge is which out of this node to the neighbor which is given getNi() - return all the neighbors into this node get_weightIn(neighbor) - return the weight on the edge is which in to this node from the neighbor which is given

 DiGraph: